-The life of a working parent is fast paced and rewarding but it can also be challenging.
-Depending on what age and stage a child/children are at, parents will experience and need to be responsive to, different family demands.
-These might include a newborn baby, a child starting school, a teenager going through a difficult time etc. While often parents will successfully deal with these challenges with minimal disruption to other aspects of their life, there may be times when work will be impacted.
+The life of a working parent is fast paced and rewarding, but can also be challenging.
+Depending on what age and stage children are at, parents will experience, and need to be responsive to different family demands.
+These might include a newborn baby, a child starting school, a teenager going through a difficult time, etc. While parents often successfully deal with these challenges with minimal disruption to other aspects of their life, there may be times when work is impacted.
 It is understandable that when difficulties arise for working parents, their attention is prioritized to home.
 Signs that a staff member may have a parenting issue include an uncharacteristic lack of concentration, inability to complete tasks, missed deadlines, absenteeism etc.

-Family issues are usually time bound and will resolve themselves in the short term, especially if the staff member feels supported by their workplace in a timely and appropriate manner.
+Family issues are usually time bound and will resolve themselves in the short term, especially if the staff member feels supported by their workplace in an appropriate manner.
 Managers are often tasked with balancing the needs of individual staff members and the unit as a whole and this can prove difficult at times.
-The key to success is good communication so that any issues arising can be highlighted as early as possible.
-Support can then be offered to help the staff member to manage their parenting and work duties in so far as possible until the issue resolves.
-Examples of what a manager can do includes offering flexibility around working hours, reorganisation of tasks assigned, granting leave requests and signposting to useful resources.
+The key to success is good communication so that any issues can be highlighted as early as possible.
+Support can then be offered to help the staff member manage their parenting and work duties as much as possible until the issue resolves.
+Examples of what a manager can do include offering flexibility around working hours, reorganisation of tasks assigned, granting leave requests and signposting to useful resources.

 While managers cannot solve a parenting issue for a staff member, they can look at the situation as a whole.
 Often it is the case that if the organisation can support an individual in the short to medium term, it will benefit in the long term from increased employee motivation, engagement and loyalty.
-It will also greatly enhance the health and well-being of working parents and while this is very important, it is frequently overlooked as there are so many competing demands on their time and energy.
-The CSEAS Working Parent Information Series is aimed at supporting parents/guardians in a range of areas that can enhance overall well-being.
-Managers can highlight this resource to staff when checking in with them and/or refer to it when supporting a staff member through specific parenting stages.
+It will also greatly enhance the health and wellbeing of working parents and while this is very important, it is frequently overlooked as there are so many competing demands on their time and energy.
+The CSEAS Working Parent Information Series is aimed at supporting parents / guardians in a range of areas that can enhance overall wellbeing.
+Managers can highlight this resource to staff when checking in with them and refer to it when supporting a staff member through specific parenting stages.

-Remote working may also prove to be particularly challenging for working parents as juggling work and caring responsibilities may become overwhelming.
-The boundaries may be more difficult to draw and work/life balance may suffer if parents are not able to clearly define their spaces.
-As above, good communication with your staff member will help you to understand their specific needs in this regard and will foster a collaborative response to best support them with the presenting issue.
-The first step is identifying these issues and from there it may be possible to put in place certain structures and supports to help address the situation.
+Remote working may also prove particularly challenging for working parents, as juggling work and caring responsibilities can become overwhelming.
+The boundaries may be more difficult to draw, and work / life balance may suffer if parents are not able to clearly define their spaces.
+Good communication with your staff member will help you to understand their specific needs in this regard and will foster a collaborative response to best support them with the presenting issue.
+The first step is identifying these issues and from there, it may be possible to implement supports to help address the situation.